Colin Rawlins: Military service

 Rawlins joined the Oxford University Air Squadron while studying at the University of Oxford.
 This meant his was able to learn to fly and train as an officer cadet of the Royal Air Force at the same time as studying for his degree.
 He was commissioned in the Royal Air Force Volunteer Reserve (RAFVR) on 1 November 1938 as a pilot officer.

 At the beginning of World War II, Rawlins was called up for active service.
 He then received advanced pilot training at No. 8 Flying Training School RAF, RAF Montrose, and at No. 16 Operational Training Unit (a night bomber training unit), RAF Upper Heyford.
 He was promoted to flying officer on 1 May 1940.
 He then joined No. 144 Squadron RAF, flying Handley Page Hampden medium bomber.
 From August to December 1940, he serve a tour of operations with Bomber Command, flying night bombers over North-West Europe.
 He was awarded a Distinguished Flying Cross in February 1942 to for service during this period.

 From January 1941 until his return to flying in May 1941, Rawlins was rested from active duty.
 On 1 May 1941, he was promoted to flight lieutenant (war substantive).
 On 12 May 1941, he was shot down near Enkhuizen, the Netherlands, by Helmut Woltersdorf.

+Post-Military

+Rawlins was Director of Zoos of the Zoological Society of London from 1966 to 1984.